 4. Build relationships with parents of your child’s classmates

 Often, you will find that they are in the same boat as you are.
-If you have a good relationship with other parents, you can split school related responsibilities—such as picking and dropping your child from school and other activity classes.
-This will ease the load off you while simultaneously it will ensure safety for your child.
+If you have a good relationship with other parents, you can split school related responsibilities—such as picking up and dropping your child from school and other activity classes.
+This will ease the load off you while also ensuring safety for your child.

 5. Trust your gut